 Flushing problems typically happens when there is an object in the tank restricting the water flow.

 Installing a new valve will resolve this issue.
 You won’t even need to hire a plumber for that.

 Additionally, try to tighten the handle, as it may have become loose and the issue will likely be resolved.

 Your toilet tank may overflow if the fill valve is defective or worn out.

 Another one would be damaged fill valve.
 Checking the condition of it will let you know if you should replace it.

 Sometimes the problem could be in the toilet itself.

-Check for loose bolts and tighten them very well then you may have resolved the problem.
+Check for bolts that are loose and tighten them very well then you may have resolved the issue.

-Now if you get a crack in the tank, then it needs to be replaced.
+However, if you notice a crack in the tank, then it will need to be replaced.

 Non-Stop Water Flow